DNACENSolutions/dnac_ansible_workflows/workflows/application_policy/README.md

 This is the final step where you deploy the configuration to Cisco Catalyst Center and verify the changes.

-1.  **Deploy Configuration:** Run the playbooks to apply the configuration defined in your input variables to Cisco Catalyst Center.
+1.  **Deploy Configuration:**

+Run the playbook to seamlessly apply the wireless network profile configuration defined in your input variables to Cisco Catalyst Center.
+Before proceeding, ensure that the input validation step has been completed successfully, with no errors detected in the provided variables.
+Once validated, execute the playbook by specifying the input file path using the --e variable as VARS_FILE_PATH.
+The VARS_FILE_PATH must be provided as a full path to the input file.
+This ensures that the configuration is accurately deployed to Cisco Catalyst Center, automating the setup process and reducing the risk of manual errors.

 ```bash
   ansible-playbook -i inventory/iac/host.yml workflows/application_policy/playbook/application_policy_playbook.yml --e VARS_FILE_PATH=../vars/application_policy_inputs.yml -vvvv
 ```

+If there is an error in the input or an issue with the API call during execution, the playbook will halt and display the relevant error details.

 2. **Verify Deployment:**
 After executing the playbook, check the Catalyst Center UI to verify switch profile has been created.
 If debug_log is enabled, you can also review the logs for detailed information on operations performed and any updates made.